amieres/FsDepend/README.md

 ## Multilevel Injection

-The function `tryAccept` does not need to be aware of `connectionString` as that is a concern of `readReservations` and `createReservation`.
-Instead we can bake `connectionString` into the `DB.` functions in an intermediate step like this:
+In the present example, the function `tryAccept` does not really need to be aware of `connectionString` as that is a concern of `readReservations` and `createReservation`.
+Instead we can bake `connectionString` into the `DB.` functions in an intermediate step, like this:

     let readCreateReservationsD = Depend.depend {
         let! connectionString  = connectionStringD